3mdeb/news-and-ideas/blog/content/post/2020-11-02-GRUB2mini-summit.md

 Daniel will tell more about what was done during the recent year, what is performed now and what are planned priorities for the nearest future.
-Talks will end with the opening questions for the Ask Me Anything session, during which the participants can question related topics and foster discussion.
+Talks will end with the opening questions for the Ask Me Anything session, during which the audience can question related topics and foster discussion.

 ### Where to link the event?